 Nominations to the Nobel Prize in Literature can be made by qualified persons only.
 The names of the nominees and other information about the nominations cannot be revealed until 50 years later.

-For the 2015 Nobel Prize in Literature, the Swedish Academy has received 259 proposals, among them, 36 are first time nominees.
+For the 2015 Nobel Prize in Literature, the Swedish Academy has received 259 proposals, resulting in 198 nominated persons.
+Among them, 36 are first time nominees.
+One of these 198 individuals will be awarded the 2015 Nobel Prize in Literature.

 The Nobel Committee for Literature sends invitation letters to persons who are qualified to nominate for the Nobel Prize in Literature.